 - End the accounting year, which will equate to the net income becoming equity and the Income and Expense account balances zeroing out.

 - Import or input budgets for the new year

 - If dues or assessments were changed with the new budget, allocate those changes accordingly

 - Update the new accounting periods as required

-- Close out the year for your payroll if you are using an in-house solutions.
+- Closeout the year for your payroll if you are using an in-house solution.
 This will in turn zero out all Year-To-Date balances for employee payroll.

 If your association needs help with end of year financial reporting or accounting then contact Clark Simson Miller for an overview of our services and more information on how we can benefit your community.